Banno/polymer-webpack-loader/README.md

 Paths the loader will respect as is.
 In order to properly import certain paths, checks are made to ensure the path is picked up correctly by Webpack.
 Paths matching a value in the Array will be imported as is, you may have aliases or just want the loader to respect the path.

 ### Use of HtmlWebpackPlugin
-Depending on how you configure the HtmlWebpackPlugin you may encounter conflicts with the component-loader.
+Depending on how you configure the HtmlWebpackPlugin you may encounter conflicts with the polymer-loader.

 Example: